celiason/celiason.github.io/1-research.md

 Relevant publications and presentations:

+* __Eliason CM__, McCullough J, Andersen MJ, Hackett SJ.
+2021.
+Accelerated brain shape evolution is associated with rapid diversification in an avian radiation. _The American Naturalist_ 197(5).
 * __Eliason CM__, Clarke JA.
 Pipelines and methods for visualization and analysis of phenomic data.
 Society for the Study of Evolution annual conference.
 Austin, TX.
 June 17 - 21, 2016. [[poster]](/img/phenome_poster.jpg) (manuscript currently in revisions)
 * Maia R, __Eliason CM__, Bitton, P-P, Doucet SM, Shawkey MD.
 2013. pavo: an R package for the analysis, visualization and organization of spectral data. _Methods in Ecology and Evolution_ 4:906-913. [[pdf]]({{url}}/pdfs/pavo.pdf) [[doi]](https://doi.org/10.1111/2041-210X.12069)